Dr Amy Prendergast B.A. (NUIG), M.A. (QUB), Ph.D. (TCD) Teaching Fellow in Eighteenth-Century Writing

 Research and Teaching Interests

-Amy contributes to several undergraduate and postgraduate courses in the School of English and Oscar Wilde Centre, including offering seminars on literature of the long eighteenth century for the MPhil in Irish Writing, coordinating the freshman modules on Enlightenment and Single Author: Oliver Goldsmith, and convening two Sophister option modules.
-In 2017-18 these options are on 'Hobgoblin Romances and Shilling Shockers: The Rise of the Literary Gothic 1750-1830' and 'Poets, Playwrights and Prostitutes: Literary Life in Eighteenth-Century Dublin'.
+I contribute to several undergraduate and postgraduate courses in the School of English and Oscar Wilde Centre, including offering seminars on literature of the long eighteenth century for the MPhil in Irish Writing, as well as on Single Author: Jonathan Swift.

 Dr Amy Prendergast